 - Protocol.
 The protocol to use for each session. - Deadline.
-The limits on time and number of rounds for each session. - $\bullet\,$ Number of tournaments.
+The limits on time and number of rounds for each session. - Number of tournaments.
 The number of times the entire tournament will be run. - Agents per Session.
 The number of agents N to use for each session. - Agent Repetition. whether to draw parties with or without return. - Randomize session order. whether to randomize the session order - Data persistency.
 The type of persistent data available to the parties.
-Same options as in section 5.1.
+Same options as in section 5.1. - Mediator.
+The mediator to use.
+This option is visible only if the selected protocol needs a mediator.